telerik/teststudio-docs/docs/automated-tests/troubleshooting/use-annotated-run.md

 Based on this message, you find out that Test Studio is looking for a _span_ element with _Text Content_, which is exactly _Impressive_.
 As the find expression seems to be pointing to a specific element, Test Studio should not have a troubles to locate the element and this doesn't look as the reason for the failure.

 The next suggestion is that the page, loaded during the test run, may not be the right one.
-In this case the <a href="/automated-tests/test-results/step-failure-details#images-tab" target="_blank">images from the failure details</a>, which Test Studio records for expected state of the page and the state at the time of failure, should help in the investigation of this error.
-When we check the images, though, these show the correct page was loaded at the time of failure, but the confirmation message that an option was selected is not present on the page.
+In this case the <a href="/automated-tests/test-results/step-failure-details#images-section" target="_blank">images from the failure details</a>, which Test Studio records for expected state of the page and the state at the time of failure, should help in the investigation of this error.
+When we check the images, though, these show the correct page is loaded, but the confirmation message that an option is selected is not present on the page.

 ![step failure details](/img/automated-tests/troubleshooting/use-annotated-run/4StepFailureDetails.png)